polskikiel/service-catalog/docs/proposals/crd-implementation.md

 - **pkg/webhookutil** - under this directory you can find the common logic used in the webhook server implementation.
 - **pkg/webhook/servicecatalog** - here you can find the webhook server logic for all of the Service Catalog resources.
-- **cmd/webhook/server** - the implementation of the webhook server, here you can find the validation and mutation webhook registration.
+- **cmd/webhook/server** - the implementation of the webhook server where you can find the validation and mutation webhook registration.
-- **pkg/cleaner** - responsible for removing CRD and CR during removing helm release.
+- **pkg/cleaner** - responsible for removing CRD and CR when removing a helm release.
-- **pkg/probe** - responsible for checking if webhook/controller is ready to use (readiness probe), in details if all required CRDs exist and have specific state.
+- **pkg/probe** - responsible for checking if webhook/controller is ready to use (readiness probe), especially if all required CRDs exist and have specific state.

 All of the webhook logic is covered by the unit tests.
 The API server tests were deleted.

-### Implementation
+## Implementation

 Mutating and validating admission webhooks are registered in the chart's file **webhook-register.yaml**.
-For example the registration of the Service Instances looks as follows:
+For example, the registration of the Service Instances looks as follows:

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1beta1